General

 Range and Habitat

-Vaux's Swift: Breeds from southeastern Alaska and Montana to central California.
-Spends winters in the tropics.
+Vaux's Swift: Breeds from southeastern Alaska and western Montana to northern California.
+Spends winters in the tropics from southern Mexico to regions south.
 Preferred habitats include old growth coniferous or deciduous forests consisting of coniferous and deciduous vegetation; requires large, hollow trees for nesting.

 Breeding and Nesting